We can come to you!

 Get the most from your trip to Natureworks by planning to spend the day in the area…

-* make an appointment with us for a free private garden walk for your group of 12 or more avid gardeners
+* make an appointment with us for a private garden walk for your group of 12 or more avid gardeners

 * have lunch at a nearby restaurant